Issa Pliyev

 Issa Alexandrovich Pliyev (also spelled as Pliev; Плиты Алыксандры фырт Иссæ; Исса́ Алекса́ндрович Пли́ев; — 6 February 1979) was a Soviet military commander.
-Pliyev would rise to become the premier cavalry general of the Soviet Army.
+Pliyev rose to become the premier cavalry general of the Soviet Army.
 He became Army General (1962), twice Hero of the Soviet Union (16 April 1944 and 8 September 1945), Hero of the Mongolian People's Republic (1971).

 During World War II, Pliyev commanded several mechanized cavalry units, ranging from regiments to army corps.
 The military historians David Glantz and Jonathan House described Pliyev as a "great practitioner of cavalry operations in adverse terrain".
-Pliyev became known in the West largely for his involvement in the Cuban Missile Crisis.
+However, Pliyev became known in the West largely for his involvement in the Cuban Missile Crisis.

 Early life and career

-Issa Pliyev started his military career in the Red Army in 1922.
-He graduated from the Leningrad Cavalry school in 1926, from the Frunze Military Academy in 1933 and from the Soviet General Staff Academy.
+Issa Pliyev started his military career in the Red Army in 1922, graduating from the Leningrad Cavalry school in 1926, from the Frunze Military Academy in 1933 and from the Soviet General Staff Academy.
 He joined the Communist party in 1926.

-Upon graduation from the Red Army Frunze Military Academy he was appointed head of the operational department of the headquarters of the 5th Stavropol Cavalry Division named after M. F. Blinov in the Ukrainian Military District.
-Since June 1936, he has been an instructor at the staff of the Joint Military School of the Mongolian People's Revolutionary Army in Ulaanbaatar.
+Upon graduation from the Red Army Frunze Military Academy he was appointed head of the operational department for the headquarters of the 5th Stavropol Cavalry Division named after M. F. Blinov in the Ukrainian Military District.
+Since June 1936 he was an instructor at the staff of the Joint Military School of the Mongolian People's Revolutionary Army in Ulaanbaatar.
 Since February 1939, he commanded the 48th Cavalry Regiment of the 6th Cavalry Division of the Belarusian Special Military District.
 At the head of the regiment, he took part in the campaign of the Red Army in Western Belarus in September 1939.

 World War II

 At the start of the invasion of the Soviet Union, Pliyev commanded the 50th Cavalry Division (renamed 3rd Guards Cavalry Division).
-During early stages of operation Barbarossa the unit was send under the command of the 30th army then the division was moved to the 22nd Army.
-Later under the command of Dovator, he participated in two raids on the rear of Army Group "Center" during the Battle of Smolensk.
+During early stages of operation Barbarossa the unit was sent under the command of the 30th army, being moved to the 22nd Army afterwards.
+He later participated in two raids on the rear of Army Group "Center" during the Battle of Smolensk, under the command of Dovator.